This is the featured image of the Create an Impressive Sounding House Chord blog article.

 House is a genre of electronic music that needs no introduction.
-Over the past decades, it spread so widely and gave birth to some timeless hits.
-One of the trademarks of the genre is the smooth synth chord generated by famous synthesizers like for example, Jupiter 8 by Roland.
-In the next tutorial, we will show you how to create an impressive-sounding House chord easily.
+Over the past decades, it spread widely and gave birth to some timeless hits.
+One of the genre's trademarks is the smooth synth chord generated by famous synthesizers like Jupiter 8 by Roland.
+The following tutorial will show you how to create an impressive-sounding House chord easily.

 Learn How to Produce a House Chord

 The first step in creating the desired sound would be to enter the preset menu.
-Then, under the “TEMPLATES” folder choose “INIT-Jupe 8” preset.
+Then, under the "TEMPLATES" folder, choose the "INIT-Jupe 8" preset.
 This will give us a clean start.
-You probably have noticed the “MASTER” knob on the top of Diva`s interface.
-We will pull it down to, let’s say 40, to get some headroom.
-Next important step would be to switch the voice circuit mode from “Poly” to “Legato” found in the bottom of the interface.
-This way, we can only play one note at the time.
+You probably have noticed the "MASTER" knob on the top of Diva's interface.
+We will pull it down to, let's say, 40 to get some headroom.
+The next important step would be to switch the voice circuit mode from "Poly" to "Legato," found at the bottom of the interface.
+This way, we can only play one note at a time.

 Tweaking the Oscillators

 After the initial settings, it is time to move to the actual making of the sound.
-We will start this process by creating a basic patch offset between two oscillators.
-To do so, we will tune the VCO 2 detune setting to 3 in order to create the 3rd interval.
+We will start this process by creating an essential patch offset between two oscillators.
+We will tune the VCO 2 detune setting to 3 to make the 3rd interval.

 This is how our basic House chord sounds so far.